ucabcbo/literature_correlation/README.md

 - `YearFrom`: start year of the search
 - `URL_<name>`: Excel formula, URL leading to the search results online; this is for user convenience only

+Save the file as csv file.

 ### 2. Perform manual searches

-For all searches, which do not offer a search API (e.g. Scopus, IEEE Xplore), perform the search manually and store the results as csv file.
+For all searches, which do not offer a search API (e.g. Scopus, IEEE Xplore), perform the search manually and export the search results to csv.
 Create a subfolder named exactly as the catalogue name, and save the csv according to the respective search ID, e.g.: `/Scopus/4.csv`.

 ### 3. Adjust `LitResearch.ipynb`